vishalkumar957039/container/docs/technical-overview.md

 ### macOS 15 limitations

-`container` relies on the new features and enhancements present in the macOS 26 Beta 1.
+`container` relies on the new features and enhancements present in the macOS 26 beta.
 You can run `container` on macOS 15, but you will need to be aware of some user experience and functional limitations.
-There is no plan to address issues found with macOS 15 that cannot be reproduced in the macOS 26 Beta 1.
+There is no plan to address issues found with macOS 15 that cannot be reproduced in the macOS 26 beta.

 #### Network isolation